Certseeds/CS305_2019F_Remake/lab05/lab05_report.md

 In this process, it catches 2 tcp packet and 2 udp packet.
   + The request of tcp use 64901 port and send it to 53 port.
-  + The response of tcp’s send port is 53 and receive port is 64901.
+  + The response of tcp's send port is 53 and receive port is 64901.
   + The request of udp use 3117 port and send it to 53 port.
-  + The response of udp’s send port is 53 and receive port is 3117.
+  + The response of udp's send port is 53 and receive port is 3117.
-  + For the query message, first there protocol is different, so there deeper level’s message is not the same, but the answer in the Domain Name System part is the same.
+  + For the query message, first there protocol is different, so there deeper level's message is not the same, but the answer in the Domain Name System part is the same.
   + However, tcp do not contain authoritative nameservers and Additional records.
   + At least the response Answers in print is the same.
-  + But however, in Wireshark, it’s obviously in udp, response contain Queries, Answers, Authoritative nameservers, Additional records.
-But in tcp’s response, only exist queries and Answers. (of course, there ttl is different, neither).
+  + But however, in Wireshark, it's obviously in udp, response contain Queries, Answers, Authoritative nameservers, Additional records.
+But in tcp's response, only exist queries and Answers. (of course, there ttl is different, neither).
 Answer:
 + Number of TCP packets should be 5~9.
 + (three-way handshaking+ 1 request+ 1 response+ four-way handshake)